AndreaSimongini/CASTOR/README.md

 ### 2.1 - User input

-`calibration.py`

-Once every directory is ready for usage, you will simply need to execute the **castor_source.py** file available in this repository.
-We prepared also a **castor_usage.ipynb** notebook to help.
 The information that need to be given as input by the user are:
 - name of the supernova (be sure that the name is exactly the same as defined in the name.dat file)
 - path of the training set data
 - path of the name.dat file
 - path to the output directory

-Once every input has been defined, you can execute the notebook and CASTOR will automatically produce the spectral templates and estimate the parameters.
-If you are using the **castor_source.py** you will be asked to set some important information regarding the P-Cygni profile fitting process that will need a user selection choice.
+### 2.2 - Output

 CASTOR will automatically generate the following outputs:
 - a comparison.png image containing the comparison of the case-of-study and the reference supernovae light curves
 - a templates.png image which shows the synthetic spectra reconstruction
+- a spectrum_MJD.dat file for each of the synthetic spectra
 - a velocity.png image which shows the evolution of expansion velocity
 - a parameters.txt text file with all the parameters with their relative uncertainty.

+### 2.3 Profile fitting

+--WORK IN PROGRESS--

 ## Debugging